 • Educate and engage new subscribers

-A new customer is like a first-time visitor to a city, and they've no idea where to begin their journey.
-They need help to explore and get familiar and to do that, they need a helping hand, perhaps a guide.
+A new customer is like a first-time visitor to a city; they've no idea where to begin their journey.
+They need help to explore and get familiar; to do that, they need a helping hand, perhaps a guide.

 Similarly, a new customer is interested in your product/services and wants to explore them to solve their pain points.
-And user onboarding emails are a great way to do that.
-These act as guides for the users, walk them through step by step and get them all set up for their next adventure.
+And onboarding emails are a great way to do that.
+These act as guides for the users, walking them through step by step and getting them set up for their next adventure.

 • Remove churn rate and improve customer retention

-88% of people say they are more likely to stay loyal to a business that invests in email onboarding campaigns to welcome and educate them.
+A study by Wyzowl reveals that 88% of people are more likely to stay loyal to a business that invests in onboarding content, welcomes and educates them.